 Children and young people have a need for, and an entitlement to, safety and security in which to grow and develop.
 Abuse or violence is the ultimate failure to provide this.
-This indicator directly measures violence against children leading to death and acts as a proxy for non-fatal forms of child maltreatment.
+This indicator measures violence against children leading to death.